Please provide your zip code to see plans in your area.

 Asset limits: The asset limit is $2,000 if single and $3,000 if married.

-This state-funded State Pharmaceutical Assistance Program (SPAP) is available to enrollees with incomes up to three times the federal poverty level, or monthly income of $3,190 for individuals and $4,310 for couples.
+This state-funded State Pharmaceutical Assistance Program (SPAP) is available to enrollees with incomes up to three times the federal poverty level.

-While many beneficiaries will need long-term care at some point, those services are generally not covered by Medicare.
-Medicaid can fill this gap, but many find it difficult to navigate that program’s complex eligibility rules.“special income limit” equal to 250 percent of the Supplemental Security Income (SSI) payment amount to determine whether an applicant qualifies for Medicaid long-term care benefits.
+Delaware uses a “special income limit” equal to 250% of the Supplemental Security Income (SSI) payment amount to determine whether an applicant qualifies for Medicaid long-term care benefits.

 Because Delaware does not have a Medicaid spend-down, applicants with incomes above this limit are not able to pay the income they have toward long-term care, and have Medicaid pay the rest.
 Delaware is called an “income cap state” because it imposes this hard limit on Medicaid eligibility.
 Fortunately, applicants whose incomes are greater than this income cap are allowed to deposit income into a Miller Trust to qualify for Medicaid long-term care benefits.